 Low friction bearings are used to settle the component so that the heaviest part is at the bottom.
-The material is then removed from the lower portion (heavy side), or added on top (light side) until it rotates on a true axis.
-This process is repeated until the point that is heavy disappears and the rotor no longer rotates without assistance.
+We then remove material from the lower portion (heavy side).
+Or add on top (light side) until it rotates on a true axis.
+We repeat this process until the point that is heavy disappears and the rotor no longer rotates without assistance.

 - Dynamic balancing (single and multiplane)

 Dynamic balancing involves the adjustment of an object’s balance by adding or removing weight.
 Firstly, we have to determine the components unbalance.
 We calculate this whilst it’s rotating at a predetermined speed.
 The information from this process gives insight into the amount of weight required to counterbalance areas that are either too light or too heavy.

-Reducing vibration through dynamic balancing also ensures the machine is running smoothly, with reduced noise, to prevent premature system failure.
-The rotating components are in balance once the rotation does not produce any centrifugal force or couple unbalance as a result.
+Reducing vibration through dynamic balancing also ensures the machine is running smoothly, with reduced noise.
+This inevitably prevents premature system failure.
+A component is only in balance once the rotation does not produce any centrifugal force or couple unbalance as a result.

-Dynamic balancing can be performed on components of a variety of shapes and sizes.
+We can perform Dynamic balancing on components of a variety of shapes and sizes.
 Single plane dynamic balancing is normally carried out on relatively low speed and narrow disks, where the width is less than 30% of the diameter.

 So, which type of balancing should you choose?

-Balancing of your machinery, whether its static or dynamic is key to eliminating common performance problems such as vibration, noise, and heat in order to extend its lifespan, improve accuracy, and avoid premature system failure.
+Balancing of your machinery, whether its static or dynamic is key to eliminating common performance problems.
+These problems often include vibration, noise, and heat.
+Eliminating these will consequently extend its lifespan, improve accuracy, and avoid premature system failure.

 A key benefit of dynamic balancing that makes it the preferred technique, especially for high-performance components, is that objects can be balanced with extreme accuracy – often within fraction of grams.